 TED talks cover all sorts of topics from personal growth and business to the possibility of alien life.
 They can be incredibly motivational and are always given by people who have a genuine passion for their choice of topic.

-If you’re looking for some motivation, inspiration, or you just fancy learning something new without getting your head stuck into a course, then it’s worth searching for a relevant TED talk.
+If you’re looking for some motivation and inspiration, or you just fancy learning something new without getting your head stuck into a course, then it’s worth searching for a relevant TED talk.

 8. Let go of worrying thoughts with Pixel Thoughts